 - i.
-The plan must be in alignment with the Logic Model for this application, and must identify (1) the evaluation consultant or key staff who will conduct the program evaluation and evaluation activities; (2) qualifications of the consultant or staff selected to conduct evaluation activities; and (3) the basic methodology and timeline for the evaluation.
+The plan must identify (1) the evaluation consultant or key staff who will conduct the program evaluation and evaluation activities, (2) qualifications of the consultant or staff selected to conduct evaluation activities, and (3) the basic methodology and timeline for the evaluation.
 It is strongly encouraged that the evaluator be independent and not connected, directly or indirectly, to the applicant organization outside of the agreement for the program evaluation. - ii.
 The evaluation plan must include a description of the proposed methods for the collection of data for the required performance measures of this grant, including a plan to use TIMS Online.
 (See "Performance Measures", pages 18-19). - iii.
-Costs dedicated to data collection and evaluation activities must be detailed in the evaluation plan and must also be included as line items within the appropriate categories of the Budget Detail Worksheet and Budget Narrative (see pages 19-21.
-Under this program, each application must allocate a minimum of 2 percent (but not more than 5 percent) of the total project budget, including match funds, to collect data on the performance measures of this grant.
-The proposal and budget must clearly reflect the partnership of the evaluator.
+Costs dedicated to data collection and evaluation activities must be detailed in the evaluation plan and must also be included as line items within the appropriate categories of the Budget Detail Worksheet and Budget Narrative (see pages 20-23). - Under this program, the applicant must allocate a minimum of 2 percent (but not more than 5 percent) of the total project budget, including match funds, to collect data on the performance measures of this grant. - It is recommended that the evaluation plan include a chart with budgeted costs (both federal and match amounts) for each staff person who will be dedicating effort to evaluation and data collection activities to show that the cumulative costs for this purpose fall between required percentages. - The proposal and budget must clearly reflect the partnership of the evaluator.